civicrm/composer-compile-plugin/DEVELOP.md

 The `tests/` folder includes integration tests written with PHPUnit.
 Each integration-test generates a new folder/project with a plausible, representative `composer.json` file and executes `composer install`.
-It checks the output has the expected files.
+It checks that the output has the expected files.

 To run the tests, you will need `composer` and `phpunit` in the `PATH`.